 - Infection, requiring antibiotics and further treatment. - Minor pain, bruising and/or infection from IV cannula site.
 This may require treatment with antibiotics. - Bleeding can occur and may require a return to the operating room.
-Bleeding is more common if you have been taking blood thinning drugs such as Warfarin, Asprin, Clopidogrel (Plavix or Iscover) or Dipyridamole (Persantin or Asasantin). - · Heart attack due to the strain on the heart. - Stroke or stroke like complications may occur causing neurological deficits such as weakness in the face, arms and legs.
-This could be temporary or permanent. - Injury to the brain, important nerves or blood vessels.
-This can lead to stroke like complications. - Memory disturbance or confusion.
-This could be temporary or permanent. - Fluid leakage from around the brain may occur through the wound after the operation.
-This may require further surgery.
+Bleeding is more common if you have been taking blood thinning drugs such as Warfarin, Asprin, Clopidogrel (Plavix or Iscover) or Dipyridamole (Persantin or Asasantin). - Skull deformity and/or poor cosmetic result may occur requiring further surgery at a later stage.